Jadepypy/Virtuareal/README.md

 ## 3.1 Project plan

-The BIG IDEA is to visualize the process of
+The BIG IDEA is to visualize the process of 2D-convolution into an interactive desktop.
+With simultaneous manipulations users can directly understand how different programs affect pictures and customize their own pipelines to process pictures through convolutions and all kinds of programmable code blocks!

 ## 3.2 Functioning project